What Is an NDA and When Do You Need One

 - Technical information — source code, algorithms, system architecture

-- Creative work — unpublished designs, manuscripts, marketing campaigns
+- Intellectual property — unpublished designs, manuscripts, inventions

 - Employee information — compensation structures, organizational changes